 The same is likely true now on guns.
 Trump is talking in a conciliatory way as a prelude to negotiations.
 But Trump has not said he would embrace a ban on so-called “assault weapons” – he understands that if he does so he might as well call a moving van.
 Nor did Cocaine Mitch – the Murder Turtle (his enemies bestow the greatest nicknames upon him) only observed that it would be “front and center” in the debate because that’s where the Democrats seeking to disarm us would put it.
 McConnell knows a sellout on guns makes him the minority leader; he’s not going to let those socialist creeps take our AR-15s.

 Now, I sincerely hope Schlichter is right.
 I pray that he’s right and I’m wrong.

 In fact, he very well may be right.
 His examples are solid ones.
 Trump does things in odd ways that yes, make many on the right nervous.
 That probably is also what enrages so many on the left.
 They think they’re getting ground and them WHAM!

 I hope he’s right and my own skepticism of the president turns out to be completely unwarranted.
-Schlicter is a lot more trusting of President Trump than I am, of course, which colors both of our opinions to some degree, so only time will tell which one of us is right.
+Schlichter is a lot more trusting of President Trump than I am, of course, which colors both of our opinions to some degree, so only time will tell which one of us is right.

-One thing in this that I know Schlicter and I agree on completely is how we both hope he is.
+One thing in this that I know Schlichter and I agree on completely is how we both hope he is.
 God knows how I’ll rejoice to be wrong, something my wife believes I’m constitutionally incapable of being happy about.
 Usually, she’s right, but not this time.